savantcare/emr/README.md

 Pirority:

 1. get tribute working for Chief complaint
+   Is it better to use simple textarea instead of element io input box?
+Only problem is the issue of autogrow.
+Div contenteditable needs very simple css to autogrow https://stackoverflow.com/questions/15856700/how-to-make-a-div-autogrow-where-contenteditable-true
    No match found should not be there dropdown is also coming at bottom - it should not be there integration with add-form.vue and edit-form.vue.
 Remove the old chief complaint field of type text and only the tribute type field should be there.